ThaaoBlues/ecosys/readme.md

 [CREATE LINK PACKED RECEIVED]
 - add this device and its id to the database
+- if we link a sync task, create it on the new end
+- if we link an app :
+	* determine with the timestamp sent wich end has the older task
+	* if it's the remote one ( relative to the machine recieving the link request )
+		* change the secure_id of its task
+		* ask for a setup queue
+	* else, ignore the link request and send one in the other way ( from this machine to the originally asking one)
+- this procedure is made to avoid erasing our data by accident by linking the newer task to the old one

 [REMOVE LINK PACKED RECEIVED]
 - remove this device from database